-He also is co-principal investigator (with Charles Powers) of the multi-university Consortium for Risk Evaluation with Stakeholder Participation (CRESP) supported by the Department of Energy to improve the risk‐informed basis for remediation and management of nuclear waste from former defense materials production and nuclear energy.
+He is principal investigator of the multi-university Consortium for Risk Evaluation with Stakeholder Participation (CRESP) supported by the Department of Energy to improve the risk‐informed basis for remediation and management of nuclear waste from former defense materials production and nuclear energy.
 Dr. Kosson’s research focuses on management of nuclear and chemical wastes, including process development and contaminant mass transfer applied to groundwater, soil, sediment and waste systems.

 His research in collaboration with the Energy Research Centre of The Netherlands on leaching of contaminants from wastes and construction materials is currently providing the foundation for environmental regulation of these materials at USEPA, the Netherlands Ministry of Environment and the European Union’s Directorate General for the Environment.